Meet Our New CEO, Simone Grapini-Goodman

 • exhaustion

-All of this is due to the decrease in oxygen, but these symptoms are also common when suffering from hypoglycemia (low blood sugar!).
-So it is important to test blood sugar levels often to distinguish between the two.
+All of this is due to decreased oxygen levels, but these symptoms are also common when suffering from hypoglycemia (low blood sugar).
+So it’s important to test your blood sugar levels often so you can distinguish between the two.

 Blood sugar levels

-• Hyperglycemia: High altitudes can increase your body’s production of stress-related hormones which can raise blood sugar levels.
-If you plan on hiking or traveling to notably higher altitudes, talk to your doctor about adjusting your insulin doses to compensate for its impact on your blood sugar levels.
+High altitudes can increase your body’s production of stress-related hormones, which can raise blood sugar levels.
+If you plan on hiking or traveling to notably higher altitudes, talk to your healthcare provider about adjusting your insulin doses to compensate for its impact on your blood sugar levels.

 Insulin resistance

-There have been instances where certain insulin pumps deliver slightly more insulin at high altitudes and on airplanes, so be sure to read your pump manual or check with your pump manufacturer to learn more about how to avoid increased insulin delivery (which can lead to low blood sugars levels!).
+There have also been some instances where certain insulin pumps deliver slightly more insulin at high altitudes and on airplanes, so be sure to read your pump manual or check with your pump manufacturer to learn more about how to avoid increased insulin delivery.
+This can help you avoid low blood sugar levels that seem to come out of nowhere.

 Other things to consider

-• It is always a good idea to meet with your endocrinologist before traveling, especially to high altitudes.
-They may be able to provide you with medication to prevent altitude sickness, as well as advise for insulin dosing adjustments.
+It is always a good idea to meet with your healthcare provider before traveling, but especially to high altitudes.
+They may be able to provide you with medication to prevent altitude sickness, as well as advice on insulin dosing adjustments.